usharesoft/appcenter-docs/uforge-appcenter/end-user/en/source/pages/migration/scan-to-appliance.rst

 .. note:: Changing the operating system for example from CentOS to Ubuntu is not supported.

-For a list of supported OSes for Migration, see the table in section Supported Operating Systems.
+For a list of supported OSes for Migration, see the table in :ref:`uforge-supported-os-formats`.

 Major OS versions, for example upgrading from CentOS 5.0 to CentOS 6.0 is not supported automatically, though as we have the complete list of operating system packages from the scan, a new appliance template can be constructed with the new operating system version.